bgamari/ghc-wiki-import/building/getting-the-sources.md

 To restore the repository state as of a particular date, you can grab a fingerprint emitted by one of the nightly builds.
-The nightly build emails are sent to [ the cvs-ghc mailing list](http://www.haskell.org/pipermail/cvs-ghc/), and have subjects like "\[nightly\] 06-Oct-2012 build of HEAD on x86\_64-unknown-linux (cam-04-unx)".
+The nightly build emails are sent to [ the ghc-builds mailing list](http://www.haskell.org/pipermail/ghc-builds/), and have subjects like "\[nightly\] 06-Oct-2012 build of HEAD on x86\_64-unknown-linux (cam-04-unx)".
 Copy and paste the fingerprint section, which looks something like this:

 ```wiki